 If you have an Advanced URL Filtering subscription,

-Palo Alto Networks recommends
+Palo Alto Networks recommends setting

-the category settings configured for specific web threats.
+based on the category settings configured for specific web threats.

 firewall enforces the most severe action of the actions configured